LE DOMAINE

 In a nutshell: the autumnal fog travelling up our hill from the Garonne River gives birth to a fungus: “Botrytis Cinerara” which attacks the grapes and pierces their skin.
 They shrivel and a layer of hairy fuzz coats them.
 Then the autumnal sunshine (we hope) comes to the rescue by drying out the rot and the water (by evaporation), thereby concentrating their sugar level.
 Unexpected aromas of apricot, orange marmalade, white peaches, and pears develop!
 These are the grapes we will pick.
 This particular bunch shows several stages of “noble rot” from ready to pick (dark and shriveled) to waiting to rot! (golden)

-It is one of the specific characters of Château Biac, that we can produce both sweet wines and red wines side by side: another amazing feat of this exceptional “terroir”…
+It is one of the specific characters of Château Biac, that we can produce sweet wines, red wines and dry white wines side by side: another amazing feat of this exceptional “terroir”…

 Which rotten grapes?